Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Finding candidate models for

-In practice, however, we never know the underlying realization $\*u^{rel}$, making it infeasible to directly apply Lemma~\ref{lemma_def1}.
-Nonetheless, we can generate a large number of artificial samples $\*u^* \sim \*U$, with which we construct a set of candidate models for $\tau_0.$ More specifically, we generate $d$ Monte Carlo copies $\*u_{1}^*,\dots, \*u^*_{d} \stackrel{i.i.d. }{\sim} \*U$.
-Then instead of solving \eqref{eq:lemma1a} with the realized $\*u^{rel},$ we obtain
+In practice, however, we do not know the realized errors $\*u^{rel}$ so we cannot directly apply Lemma~\ref{lemma_def1}.
+Nonetheless, equation \eqref{eq:lemma1a} offers guidance on constructing a set of candidate models for $\tau_0.$ More specifically, we generate a large number of, say $d$, copies of Monte Carlo $\*u_{1}^*,\dots, \*u^*_{d} \stackrel{i.i.d. }{\sim} \*U$.
+Then instead of solving \eqref{eq:lemma1a} with the realized $\*u^{rel},$ we compute

 for each $\*u^*_{b}, b=1, \dots, d.$ After that, we collect all $\hat\tau_{b}$'s to form a candidate set for $\tau_0$: